 Frankfurt Teachers' Library

-The Frankfurt Teachers Library (FLB) is part of the FFB offering practice-oriented literature, informing students, teacher trainees, teachers and school leaders about new concepts and methods in school and instruction.
+The Frankfurt Teachers' Library (Frankfurter Lehrerbücherei, FLB) is part of the FFB offering practice oriented literature, informing students, teacher trainees, teachers and school leaders about new concepts and methods in school and instruction.
 The FLB fosters a linkage of educational research with educational practice.

-To this end, journals cover a broad scope of subject didactics, instructional and school organizational topics.
+To this end, journals cover a broad scope of subject didactics, instructional and school organisational topics.
 Monographs focus on general didactics, instructional practice and school organisation.

 Services offered to DIPF employees